aini1123/FS25_RealisticWeather/README.md

 Current ModHub version is v1.1.0.2

+Be warned that I have not yet tested this on multiplayer and the settings may not work as intended on multiplayer servers.

 New:
 - Added menu screen to view moisture system variables of cells across owned fields:
 ![fsScreen_2025_04_01_13_10_35](https://github.com/user-attachments/assets/2f931258-2422-47dd-9510-8c433160a093)